 MPI_ISCATTER starts the reverse data movement as MPI_IGATHER.
-The data movement performed is equivalent to MPI_SCATTER.
+The data movement performed is equivalent to MPI_SCATTER, whether on an intracommunicator or an intercommunicator.

 MPI_ISCATTERV(sendbuf, sendcounts, displs, sendtype, recvbuf, recvcount, recvtype, root, comm, request)

 IN sendbuf address of send buffer (choice, significant only at root)